Braganza Ghats: Location

 The Braganza Ghat section is located on the Karnataka-Goa border in the Western Ghats.
 It starts from Castle rock in Karnataka and ends up at Kulem in Goa.
 Prior to the Konkan Railways this was the only way one could have reached Goa via rail.

 Stations

-The 26 km section of ghats starts at Castle Rock in Karnataka and ends at Kulem in Goa and has 3 stations en route - Caranzol, Doodhsagar and Sonalium.
+The 26 km section of ghats starts at Castle Rock in Uttara Kannada district of Karnataka and ends at Kulem in Goa and has 3 stations en route - Caranzol, Doodhsagar and Sonalium.

 Both the uphill as well as the downhill trains have commercial halts at Castle Rock and Kulem which also serve as the stations for attachment and detachment of brakes.
 But, the trains do not have commercial halts at the three en route stations.

 While descending the ghats, a train - whether passenger or freight - has to stop at all the 3 stations for mandatory brake tests; whereas, the uphill trains are not required to halt unless there is a crossing.